nasa-jpl/rosa/README.md

 # TurtleSim Demo
 We have included a demo that uses ROSA to control the TurtleSim simulator.

+## Configure your LLM
+You will need to configure your LLM by setting the environment variables found in `.env`.
+You will also need to ensure the correct LLM is configured in the `src/turtle_agent/turtle_agent.py` file, specifically in the `get_llm()` function.

-You can run the demo using the following command:
+After that is configured properly, you can run the demo using the following command:

 ```bash
 ./demo.sh